Both Florence and Lisbon are fantastic cities, but which is better for your city-break or holiday?

 In the summer (May-Sep) the beaches make for a really good extension to your trip and are easily accessible from the city.
 There is little to fault Lisbon and most visitors leave with fond memories of the city.

 Florence is not an overly expensive destination, is relatively safe and has a small city atmosphere.
-The only real negatives are the sheer number of tourists (and day-trippers) who visit during the peak season, which means hours can be wasted stood in queues.
-Florence is highly recommended.

 There’s a lot to squeeze in for 48 hours in Lisbon.